react-native-community/releases/README.md

 ## Request for Comments

 For details on the RFC process, please visit the [Request for Comment](/rfcs/README.md) README.
+Today, we don't expect for every substantial change to go through this process; however, we hope that this brings more awareness to the community.

 ## Release Status Issues